weixsong/elasticlunr.js/README.md

 Elasticlunr.js is developed based on Lunr.js, but more flexible than lunr.js.
 Elasticlunr.js provides Query-Time Boosting, Field Search, more rational scoring/ranking methodology, flexible configuration and so on.
 A bit like Solr, but much smaller and not as bright, but also provide flexible configuration, query-time boosting, field search, etc.

-## Why

-1. In some system, you don't want to deploy any Web Server(such as Apache, Nginx, etc.), you only provide some static web pages and provide search function in client side.
-Then you could build index in previous and load index in client side.
-2. Provide offline search functionality.
-For some documents, user usually download these documents, you could build index and put index in the documents package, then provide offline search functionality.
-3. For some limited or restricted network, such WAN or LAN, offline search is a better choice.
-4. For mobile device, Iphone or Android phone, network traffic maybe very expensive, then provide offline search is a good choice.

 ## Installation